jordiindahood/holbertonschool-shell/permissions/README.md

 script 11 : a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

 script 12 : a script that creates a directory called my_dir with permissions 751 in the working directory.

+script 13 : a script that changes the group owner to school for the file hello